nikolakasev/football/README.md

 # football
-This is an Elm app to manage the setup of a football team
+This is an Elm app to manage the playtime of a football team